VideoGPT

 What teams learn from every question

 VideoGPT is not only a retrieval layer for users.
-It is also a signal layer for admins.
-Teams can see what people keep asking, where answers are weak, and what content still needs work.
+It also helps teams publish first, learn from real questions, and see where answers are weak or content still needs work.

 Surface topics users ask again and again across support, training, and product education.